takahi-i/pfm/README.rst

 Local computers are not enough to handle large amount of data.
 In addition, we launch one Jupyter Notebook server for each machine learning task.
 Usually local computers are not enough to handle multiple machine learning tasks.
-And therefore data scientists do their experiments with Jupyter Notebook launched in remote hosts such as EC2
+And therefore data scientists do their experiments with servers such as Jupyter Notebook or Kibana launched in remote hosts such as EC2

 To connect Jupyter Notebook servers in remote hosts, we use ssh port forwarding.